California proposal to ban youth tackle football clears first legislative hurdle

 “There is not medical consensus in this area, far from it," White said.
 "So, when you’re informing public policy, we believe that the (legislative) body should really take that into consideration and know there’s competing science and work with the people, not against them.”

 Rodriguez reported from San Francisco.
-Associated Press sports writer Pat Graham in Denver and Associated Press reporter Terry Chea in Sacramento contributed to this report.
+Associated Press journalists Pat Graham in Denver and Terry Chea in Sacramento contributed to this report.

 Credit: AP